Myanmar's Suu Kyi Denies Charges Of Genocide Against Rohingya Minority

 The U.N. estimates that 10,000 Rohingya have been killed in the crackdown.

-Suu Kyi, a Nobel laureate once lauded as a defender of human rights, has faced mounting criticism for allegedly standing by as nearly a million Rohingya were forced to flee to neighboring Bangladesh.
+Suu Kyi, a Nobel laureate once lauded as a defender of human rights, has faced mounting criticism that she stood by as nearly a million Rohingya were forced to flee to neighboring Bangladesh.

 She is one of the first national leaders to respond to a claim directly before the court.
 Under the International Court of Justice's immense stained-glass windows and intricate chandeliers, Suu Kyi told the panel of judges that Myanmar's military was merely dealing with an internal armed conflict when soldiers responded to "coordinated and comprehensive attacks" by militants in the region.